ConorEB/ConorEB/README.md

 To contact me quickly and easily, [DM me on Twitter](https://twitter.com/ConorCooks).

-If it's something more business related, email me: conorebeling@gmail.com
+If it's something more business related, email me: hey@conor.link